Pinewood Derby Stories and Photos from Maximum Velocity

 How can you most effectively be a coach to your child?
 There is no one answer to this question, but here are some ideas that might be beneficial to you.

-4. Look on the Internet for car design ideas.
+- Look on the Internet for car design ideas.
+The links below have a large assortment of pictures.

-Working One Step at a Time - Children generally want to skip the 'boring' steps and get right to attaching the wheels.
-But to get the best results the building process should proceed in a step-by-step manner.
+Children generally want to skip the 'boring' steps and get right to attaching the wheels.
+But to get the best results, the building process should proceed in a step-by-step manner.
 Coach your child to take one step at a time.
-The resulting car will not only end of nicer, but your child will begin learning the valuable skills of organization and patience.
+The resulting car will not only end up nicer, but your child will begin learning the valuable skills of organization and patience.

 If your child is a noted procrastinator, a daily schedule might be appropriate!